Skip to content

 A

-Steroid eye drops quickly suppress symptoms of episcleritis, but discontinuation may cause rebound redness and potentially lead to more severe recurrence.
+Steroid eye drops quickly suppress symptoms of episcleritis, but discontinuation may cause “rebound” redness and potentially lead to stronger flare-ups.
 Therefore, the use of steroids is debated; for mild cases, some recommend observation without treatment or prioritizing NSAIDs.
-In recurrent cases, oral COX-2 inhibitors or evaluation for systemic disease are recommended.
+In recurrent cases, oral COX2 inhibitors or investigation of systemic disease is recommended.

-The pathogenesis of episcleritis is not yet fully understood.
-In affected areas, vasodilation and congestion occur in the superficial episcleral vascular network, with infiltration of inflammatory cells, mainly lymphocytes, into the episclera and Tenon’s capsule.
+The mechanism of episcleritis onset is not yet fully understood.
+In affected areas, dilation and congestion occur in the superficial episcleral vascular network, with infiltration of inflammatory cells, mainly lymphocytes, into the episclera and Tenon’s capsule.
 The essential difference from scleritis is that the scleral stroma itself is not involved.
-The inflammatory cell infiltrate consists mainly of T cells and a few plasma cells; neutrophilic purulent inflammation or granuloma formation is usually absent.
+The inflammatory cell infiltrate consists primarily of T cells and a few plasma cells; neutrophil-predominant purulent inflammation or granuloma formation is usually absent.

-Histopathologically, it is a non-granulomatous inflammation, primarily characterized by vasodilation and lymphocytic infiltration.
-In nodular episcleritis, fibrinoid necrosis is observed in the center of the lesion, surrounded by a palisade of epithelioid cells.
-These findings resemble the granulomatous inflammation seen in scleritis, and some consider episcleritis and scleritis as a spectrum based on the depth of inflammation.
-The small-scale fibrinoid necrosis observed in episcleritis can be understood as a mild form of the more extensive necrotizing changes in scleritis.
+Histopathologically, it is non-granulomatous inflammation, mainly characterized by vasodilation and lymphocytic infiltration.
+In nodular episcleritis, fibrinoid necrosis is observed at the center of the lesion, surrounded by a palisade of epithelioid cells.
+These findings resemble the granulomatous inflammation seen in scleritis, and some views consider episcleritis and scleritis as a spectrum based on the depth of inflammation.
+The small-scale fibrinoid necrosis observed in episcleritis can be understood as a mild form of the more extensive necrotic changes in scleritis.

-Inflammation increases the production of reactive oxygen species (ROS) and enhances oxidative stress2).
-The total vitamin C content in the human retina is about 20 times higher than in plasma, and ocular tissues rely heavily on the antioxidant system.
+Inflammation progression increases the production of reactive oxygen species (ROS), enhancing oxidative stress2).
+The total vitamin C content in the human retina is about 20 times higher than in plasma, and ocular tissues heavily rely on antioxidant systems.
 In autoimmune episcleritis, it has been suggested that dysfunction of this antioxidant system may lead to chronic inflammation and tissue damage in the episclera2).
 ROS damage vascular endothelium and induce the release of inflammatory cytokines, causing persistent vasodilation and increased permeability.
-Chronic exposure of the ocular surface and episclera to oxidative stress is considered a contributing factor to recurrent episcleritis, and the therapeutic potential of antioxidant intervention is being investigated.
+Chronic exposure of the ocular surface and episclera to oxidative stress is noted as a contributing factor to recurrent episcleritis, and the therapeutic potential of antioxidant intervention is being investigated.

 Clinically, episcleritis rarely transitions directly to scleritis.
-However, since most cases of scleritis also show inflammation in the episclera (episcleritic changes), the two are understood as a continuum based on the depth of the vascular layer affected, rather than completely independent diseases.
-Episcleritis primarily involves the superficial episcleral vascular network (parietal layer), while scleritis involves the deep vascular network and scleral stroma.
+However, since most cases of scleritis also show inflammation in the episclera (episcleritis-like changes), the two are understood as a continuum based on the depth of vascular layer involvement rather than completely independent diseases.
+Episcleritis primarily affects the superficial episcleral vascular network (parietal layer), while scleritis involves the deep vascular network and scleral stroma.

 Role of Anatomical Background in Differential Diagnosis